 For each product record that you want to be packed inside these custom boxes select packaging type = "Custom Box”.

 Ensure ShipBob has these products set up as bundles including the custom box SKU, or a rule applied to your account to add custom boxes to orders.
 Note: if you’ve already done this, you do not need to do it again.
+A third option is enabling your packing materials for the box selection process.
+Enabling the box selection process means that a your orders will go through the box algorithm, and the algorithm will suggest the best fit custom box.
+If no custom box fits the order (or there are no custom boxes in stock), then the algorithm defaults to a ShipBob box.

 How to mark products as custom boxes on your Product Details view: